swcarpentry/board/proposals/instructor-training-selection.md

 Groups will be selected based on:

--   Previous contribution to SCF, e.g. members were learners, helpers or instructors in a workshop, members open issues or pull request to one of SCF lessons.
+-   Previous contribution to SCF/DC,
+    e.g. members were learners, helpers or instructors in a workshop, members open issues or pull request to one of SCF/DC lessons.

 -   Previous contribution to one group that organizes Software Carpentry-like workshops, e.g. [The Hacker Within](https://thehackerwithin.github.com/),